CalebEverett/metaplex-cli/README.md

     * creators
     * primary_sale_happened
 * `nft-create`: create a de novo nft including mint, token account, metadata account and master edition.
-* `arweave`: upload files to the Arweave permaweb.
+* `arweave`: upload files to the Arweave permaweb. - this is inop - post is successful but transaction isn't mined.

 ## Getting Started